dazabe96/Advanced-Calculator-DanBedoya/README.md

-🧮 Advanced Calculator - Dan Bedoya
+Advanced Calculator - Dan Bedoya

 A modern and user-friendly calculator built with Python and Tkinter.
 This project is part of my Python learning path — improving GUI design, input validation, and event handling.

-🚀 Features
+- Features

-🖱️ Interactive GUI using Tkinter
+- Interactive GUI using Tkinter

-➕➖✖️➗ Basic arithmetic operations
++ - x ÷ Basic arithmetic operations

-💯 Percentage and sign toggle (±) support
+- Percentage and sign toggle (±) support

-⚡ Error handling for invalid or malformed expressions
+- Error handling for invalid or malformed expressions

-⌨️ Keyboard shortcuts for smooth user experience
+- Keyboard shortcuts for smooth user experience

-🧠 Technical Details
+- Technical Details

 Developed in Python 3.13